A-Z Letter Recognition Activities (Teach the Alphabet)

 In another activity, students are shown objects and asked to sound out the words.
 Then, they are asked if they hear the letter being discussed, and if it comes at the beginning or in the middle of the word.

-To summarize what students have learned thus far, each of these lessons comes with a fun letter song to remind students how to pronounce, write, and recognize the letter being covered.
+To summarize what students have learned, each of these lessons comes with a fun letter song to remind students how to pronounce, write, and recognize the letter being covered.
 If your students respond to this section, consider trying our letter songs activity, which includes 5 different songs for each letter!

 Letter Recognition Activities